 Easy to clean:

-Glass cookware is eye-catching.
+glass pots and pans is eye-catching.
 It’s probably the reason they are so popular in baking and serving.
 They also come in different designs and shapes to accentuate their beauty.

-Glass is oven safe:
+glass pots and pans is oven safe:

 You can watch your bread and other dishes that need to be placed in the oven cook without worrying.

-glassware requires a very gentle touch as it breaks very easily when dropped or exposed to high temperatures.
+glass pots and pans requires a very gentle touch as it breaks very easily when dropped or exposed to high temperatures.
 It can lead to the risk of the user getting hurt.

 Unsuitable for some cooking methods: